AXBOUF/Eye-Blur-Extension/README.md

 - How to manipulate the DOM through an extension
 - How to run face detection in the browser
-- How to apply visual effects (like a strong Gaussian blur)
+- How to apply visual effects (like a strong Gaussian blur) -- thinking of like a black bar on top of eyes as shown in the picture.
 - How to iterate and ship small pieces of working code

 ### My plan: